Skein & Garment Competition

 - W06 Garment woven from commercial yarn

-- W07 Scarves woven from commercial yarn
+- W07 Scarves and cowls woven from commercial yarn

 - W08 Shawls woven from commercial yarn